mnl3-illinois/eng298-fa25-mod7-sbom-lab2/deliverables/reflection.md

 # Reflection – Module 7: Maintaining Secure Systems with SBOMs & Patching

 ### Baseline Findings
-After generating the SBOM using Syft, I found that the system included a large number of Ubuntu-managed packages that make up the full Codespaces environment.
-The Grype scan identified vulnerabilities across multiple severities, including several High and Medium issues.
+When I generated the SBOM with Syft, I realized how many Ubuntu packages are actually running in the background for the Codespace.
+The Grype scan also showed a bunch of vulnerabilities across different levels, mostly High and Medium.

-I selected one CVE from the report: CVE-2023-44487.
-According to the NVD, this vulnerability is caused by a weakness in the HTTP/2 protocol called “Rapid Reset,” where an attacker repeatedly opens and cancels streams to overwhelm a server.
-This matters because it can lead to massive denial-of-service attacks that take systems offline by exhausting their resources.
+I focused on CVE-2023-44487.
+It's an HTTP/2 issue called “Rapid Reset,” where an attacker repeatedly opens and cancels streams to overwhelm a server.
+This can lead to major denial-of-service attacks because it drains server resources super fast.

 ---

 ### Packages with Available Updates
-When I ran `sudo apt list --upgradable`, the system returned “Listing...
-Done,” which means there were no packages with updates available.
-The Codespace environment was already fully up-to-date, so no upgrades were required.
+When I ran `sudo apt list --upgradable`, it just said “Listing...
+Done,” meaning there were zero updates available.
+So the system was already totally up-to-date and didn’t need any upgrades.

 ---

 ### How does maintaining updated packages illustrate complete mediation?
-Keeping packages updated ensures that every component of the system is continuously checked and verified before it runs.
-Complete mediation requires reevaluating trust constantly, and patching enforces this by removing outdated or vulnerable software.
+Updating packages makes sure every part of the system keeps getting re-verified before it runs.
+Complete mediation is about constantly checking access, and patching helps enforce that by removing outdated or vulnerable components.

 ---

 ### Why is generating a new SBOM after patching essential to assurance?
-A new SBOM proves that patches were actually applied.
-It gives visibility into the new system state and confirms that vulnerable versions were replaced, providing the transparency needed for system assurance.
+A new SBOM basically confirms that the patches actually went through.
+It gives a clear, updated picture of the system so you can see that the old vulnerable versions were replaced.

 ---

 ### What risks persist when organizations delay system updates?
-Delaying updates leaves known vulnerabilities exposed and increases the risk of exploitation.
-Attackers routinely scan for unpatched systems, so even short delays can create a dangerous exposure window.
+Delaying updates leaves known vulnerabilities exposed and easy for attackers to find.
+Since attackers actively scan for unpatched systems, even a short delay can create unnecessary security risks.

 ---

 ### How does this exercise embody the secure design lifecycle principle?
-This exercise demonstrates how visibility (SBOM), verification (vulnerability scanning), and action (patching) work together in a continuous loop.
-Instead of one-time security efforts, it reinforces ongoing maintenance and assurance in the secure design lifecycle.
+This whole process shows how security is continuous.
+You get visibility through the SBOM, verify with vulnerability scans, take action with patching, and then repeat.
+It fits the secure design lifecycle because it focuses on ongoing assurance instead of one-time fixes.